Axel-ex/SEAME-ADS-Autonomous-lane-detection-24-25/README.md

 ## Overview
 This project focuses on the development of an **Autonomous Driving System (ADS)** capable of detecting lanes and steering accordingly.

 Utilizing **ROS 2**, a **Jetson Nano**, and a **Raspberry Pi**, we designed a system that integrates **computer vision and machine learning** to detect lanes, calculate optimal paths, and execute autonomous steering.
-The system leverage GPU accelerated computations the jetson nano make possible to significantly reduce computation time.
+The system leverage GPU accelerated computations on the jetson nano, reducing significantly computation time compared to CPU based computations.

 This project showcases the integration of **AI, embedded systems, and robotics** in the development of autonomous driving systems.